Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Barcodes as diagrams

 Let $T$ and $T'$ be multiset representations with the same indexing set $S$ and respective base sets $X$ and $X'$.
 We say $T'$ \emph{reindexes} $T$, and write $T\cong T'$, if there exists a bijection $f:T\to T'$ such that for all $(s,x)\in T$, $f(s,x)=(s,x')$ for some $x'\in X'$.
 Note that $\cong$ is an equivalence relation on multiset representations.

-A \emph{barcode} is a multiset representation whose base set consists of intervals in $\mathbb R$.
-In working with barcodes, we will often abuse notation slightly by suppressing the indexing set, and writing an element $(s,x)$ of a barcode simply as $s$.
+\begin{definition}[Barcode] An \emph{interval} in $\R$ is a non-empty set $I\subset \R$ such that if $a,c\in I$ and $a<b<c$, then $b\in I$.
+A \emph{barcode} is a multiset representation whose base set consists of intervals in $\R$.
+If the barcode is a natural multiset representation, we call it a \emph{natural barcode}. \end{definition} In working with barcodes, we often abuse notation slightly by suppressing the indexing set, and write an element $(s,x)$ of a barcode simply as $s$.